kae3g/maitreya/THE_TIMID_REVOLUTION.md

-# 🌸 THE TIMID REVOLUTION - COMPLETE WORKSPACE REWRITE
+# 🌙 A Digital Garden of Infinite Possibilities
-## Timid Digital Sovereignty with Nostr, Clojure, Urbit, Hoon & WebAssembly Integration
+## Timid Digital Sovereignty with Nostr, Clojure, Urbit, Hoon & WebAssembly
+Integration
 ## Timestamp: 2025-09-14--07-00--PACIFIC-DAYLIGHT-STANDARD

 ---

 ## 🎯 DEEPSEEK GLOBAL INSTRUCTIONS

 **WAIT** until the full intended directory structure and table of contents is complete before starting the core engine compiler.

 ---